-The amount of the grants varies according to the individual agency of the BIA.
+The amounts of the grants vary according to the individual agency of the BIA.
 The BIA Grant is advantageous because, unlike most other grants, it may be used to replace the loan or work portion of the financial aid package.